 <p>{{ category.Description|safe }}</p>

-It should be particularly noted that usingsafebe cautious when using the filter.Only use it when you are sure that this content has been strictly filtered and verified, and will not contain any malicious scripts or destructive HTML code.
-If the content comes from unverified user input, use it directly.safeMay pose XSS security risks.
+It should be noted thatsafeextreme caution must be taken when using a filter.Only when you are sure that this content has been strictly filtered and verified and does not contain any malicious scripts or destructive HTML code should you use it.
+If the content comes from unverified user input, use it directly.safeMay lead to XSS security risk.

 Quotation handling in specific scenarios:addslashesandescapejsFilter

-In addition to the conventional HTML escaping, we may sometimes encounter situations where we need to dynamically concatenate strings in JavaScript code, or we need to include special characters in HTML attribute values.
+In addition to the usual HTML escaping, sometimes we may encounter situations where we need to dynamically concatenate strings in JavaScript code or include special characters in HTML attribute values.
 At this point,addslashesandescapejsThe filter comes into play.

 <script> var message = "{{ system.SiteName|addslashes }}"; alert(message); </script>If

-archive.DescriptionContaining multiline text or special characters,escapejsit will convert it into a single-line and safe JavaScript string.
+archive.DescriptionContains multi-line text or special characters,escapejsIt will convert it into a single-line and safe JavaScript string.

 {# 默认情况下自动转义是开启的 #}